Juuliia/MysteryForestGame/README.md

 # MysteryForestGame
-# A game created to upgrade skills
+A game created to upgrade skills
-# The main objective is to explore the world and find you lost treasure
+The main objective is to explore the world and find your lost treasure